router5/router5/packages/react-router5/README.md

 )
 ```

 * **withRoute(BaseComponent)**: HoC injecting your router instance (from context) and the current route to the wrapped component.
-Any route change will trigger a re-render, and requires the use of the listeners plugin.
+Any route change will trigger a re-render
 * **routeNode(nodeName)(BaseComponent)**: like above, expect it only re-renders when the given route node is the transition node.
 When using `routeNode` components, make sure to key the ones which can render the same components but with different route params.

 ```javascript